andy-h-2016/hitchhikers-guide-to-philosophy/README.md

 # The Hitchhiker's Guide To Philosophy

 ## Background
 An unplanned feature of Wikipedia is how many of its articles can lead back to the <a href="https://en.wikipedia.org/wiki/Philosophy">Philosophy</a> page.
 This phenomenon has spawned a game for people to race to get to the Philosophy page from a random Wikipedia article.
-It has even become notable enough to have its own <a href="https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy">article</a> on Wikipedia.
-The Wiki Road to Philosohy visualizes the trail of articles that are traversed to get from any given article to the Philosophy page.
-The strategy employed is to traverse through the first link on each article, excluding links to pronounciation, etymology, and other .
+It has even become notable enough to have its own <a href="https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy">article</a> on Wikipedia. _**<a href="https://andy-h-2016.github.io/hitchhikers-guide-to-philosophy/">The Hitchhiker's Guide to Philosophy</a>**_ visualizes the trail of articles that are traversed to get from any given article to the Philosophy page.
+The strategy employed is to traverse through the first link on each article, excluding links to pronounciation, etymology, and other Wikipedia boilerplate links.

 ## Functionality & MVP
 Users will be able to: